Last Updated On December 27th, 2018

 Like the old pillow, a sagging mattress can also be the cause of neck muscle pain.
 Once the mattress loses the ability to provide support to the back and shoulders, the spine will bend abnormally thus creating increased pressure on the muscles which eventually leads to strain.
 Therefore perfect spinal alignment by way of pillow and mattress combined is necessary to avoid neck and shoulder problems.
 If your mattress is more than 8 years old or is sagging in the middle, it may be time to consider buying a new mattress.

 The common contributors may well either be the pillows or mattresses, or both, but additionally, the sleeping position can equally have a detrimental effect leading to constant neck pain.
 People have different preferences when it comes to sleep positions which is fine, but choosing the right pillow is key to either avoiding or aggravating pain in the neck.
 For example, a stomach sleeper using a memory foam contour pillow is surely going to suffer due to the high loft and increased firmness.
 Likewise, a back sleeper using a very soft pillow with hardly any loft will also suffer due to the lack of support.
 Therefore it’s important to acknowledge the importance of choosing a pillow based on your chosen sleep position.
-To make things a little clearer we discuss below in further detail the best pillows for neck pain based on this contributing factor.
+To make things a little clearer we discuss below in further detail the best neck support pillows based on this contributing factor.

 With the increase in cheap flights and long distance traveling in general on the rise, there is a strong correlation of neck pain complaints which have spiked in recent years.
 People are sleeping for longer periods on planes, buses, and cars without the adequate neck support in place.
 However, there is one straightforward way to reduce the chance of getting pain in the neck after a long haul flight.
 While waiting for your flight at the airport, you’ll sometimes see people carrying U shaped cushions.
 These are known as travel pillows and are the most effective way to combat the strains of a flopping head and painful neck.

 Sleeping Positions and Neck Pain